Law enforcement - Medical Marijuana Registry

 The Registry can only verify whether or not a patient is lawfully in possession of a registry identification card.
 The Registry cannot verify plant counts or physician certifications.

-Law enforcement must have come in contact with an individual or be presented with a registry identification card before they can request that the Registry verify information.
+Law enforcement must have stopped or arrested an individual before they can request that the Registry verify information.

 Information can only be shared with authorized employees of state or local law enforcement.

 Use the Query Medical Marijuana Patient (QMMP) function in the Colorado Crime Information Center (CCIC) system to verify patient card status.

 Check denied mailed applications here